smartinkc/Multilingual/README.md

 - If you have just one instrument, you can just add the survey`_text`_finish variable and add the Title, Instructions and Completion Text to it.

+###Survey Settings (v1.11+)
+- Version 1.11 of the module introduces the ability to specify Save & Return Later, e-Consent, and general survey text translations at an instrument's Survey Settings page.
+- After creating a 'languages' field for the instrument, navigate to REDCap's Online Designer and click 'Survey Settings'.
+- Select a translation language from the drop down below the Survey Status row.
+This will enable you to change the various text trasnlation settings available.
+- After saving your changes, the provided translations will be available to survey participants.

 ###More Documentation
 - <a href="https://cmhredcap.cmh.edu/plugins/media/7610-how-to-use-multilingual-external-module.docx">Click Here</a>